EU tells Britain: Make more concessions if you want a Brexit deal

 “I’m still cautiously, cautiously optimistic,” Johnson said.

-EU diplomats, though, are sceptical about the chances of a deal.
-Most expect Johnson to be forced to accept a delay to Brexit - a step that could ultimately lead to either a disorderly exit or the reversal of the entire Brexit endeavour.
+EU diplomats, though, are skeptical about the chances of a deal.
+Most expect Johnson to be forced to accept a delay to Brexit - a step that could ultimately lead to either a disorderly exit or the reversal of the entire Brexit endeavor.

 “There will be no rabbit-out-of-the-hat solutions,” one EU official told Reuters.
 “There will be more talks and more political contacts.
 But, for the time being, there is no breakthrough to be reported.”